By Genomelink

 Donna Dixon

-Donna Lynn Dixon (born July 20, 1957) is an American model, pageant winner, and former actress.
-She is known for her roles in the TV show Bosom Buddies and movies like Doctor Detroit and Spies Like Us.
-Dixon was married to actor Dan Aykroyd and has three daughters.
+Donna Lynn Dixon (born July 20, 1957) is an American model, pageant winner, and former actress known for her roles in popular TV shows and movies.
+She starred in the sitcom Bosom Buddies alongside Tom Hanks and appeared in films like Doctor Detroit and Spies Like Us.
+Dixon also won Miss Virginia USA in 1976 and competed in Miss USA and Miss World USA pageants.
+She is married to actor Dan Aykroyd, with whom she has three daughters.
+Despite their recent separation after 39 years of marriage, Dixon continues to be a prominent figure in the entertainment industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.